 So we can consider the same system to explain the principal laws for electrical rotative engines.

-The DC machine is the oldest engine which has now been discarded because of the heavy maintenance required and a higher cost.
+The DC machine is the oldest engine, which has now been discarded because of the heavy maintenance required and a higher cost.
 It is however important in helping to understand the others because the equations are simpler.

-The Synchronous machine known as brushless motor, is the most efficient motor and has replaced the DC machine in all of its applications particularly in the automotive field.
+The Synchronous machine, known as brushless motor, is the most efficient motor and has replaced the DC machine in all of its applications, particularly in the automotive field.

 The Induction Motor is the most popular electrical motor for industrial needs.